Valerian

 - ^ Taibi DM, Bourguignon C, Gill Taylor A. A feasibility study of valerian extract for sleep disturbance in person with arthritis.
 Biol Res Nurs.
 (2009)

-- ^ a b c d Barton DL, et al. The use of Valeriana officinalis (Valerian) in improving sleep in patients who are undergoing treatment for cancer: a phase III randomized, placebo-controlled, double-blind study (NCCTG Trial, N01C5).
+- ^ a b c d Barton DL, et al. The use of Valeriana officinalis (Valerian) in improving sleep in patients who are undergoing nutritional support for cancer: a phase III randomized, placebo-controlled, double-blind study (NCCTG Trial, N01C5).
 J Support Oncol.
 (2011)

 - ^ Balderer G, Borbély AA.
 Effect of valerian on human sleep.
 Psychopharmacology (Berl).
 (1985)